agilepro/epiconsciousness/docs/Ethics/Morality/what-is-good.md

 What does it mean to say that an action is morally good?
 What makes a particular action morally bad?
 Where doe "moral valence" (the measure of how good/bad an action is) come from?

-## We Care About Actions
+## Only Actions Matter

 An act (or action) is a movement that affects the world that some agent decided to do.
-Thinking about something is not an action.
-Nor is imagining something an action.
+Thinking is not an action.
+Imagining is not an action.
 Movement that occurs without an agent deciding to do it, such as a snowstorm or a flower blooming, is not an action either.
 Normally all the non-action things that occur after an action, and yet correlated with it, are considered part of that action.
 For example an arsonist decides to light a house on fire, and the subsequent burning down of the house would be considered all part of the same action.

 The moral value of that act is strictly about the consequence of that act.
 If the result of the action bring about an overall benefit to the world, then it is a good action.
 If the result causes harm in the world, then it is a bad, or evil, action.
 This is known as _Consequentialism_.